How to apply for the Civil Service paid internship programme for students from disadvantaged, disabled and ethnic

 - attending meetings with senior advisors on major issues

 At the end of your placement you’ll receive an appraisal report on your performance.

-You can apply for SDIP in your penultimate or final year at university.
+You can only apply for SDIP in your final 2 years at university.
 This can include postgraduate studies immediately following your first degree.

 Candidates must also be from one or more of the following backgrounds: